rchemist0123/JangStats/README.md

 ## Lists of tables available

 ### Descriptive tables
-- Baseline characteristics
+- `baseTable()`: Baseline characteristics
+  - `by`: a category variable for aggregating by each categories.
+  - `include`: variables that would be displayed in the baseline characteristics table.
+  - `median.vars`: continuous variables to calculate median and IQR.
+  - `by.order`: The order of categories shown in the baseline characteristics table.

-- Missing value count & proportions
+- `varMissTable()`: Missing value count & proportions

 ### Logistic regression tables
-- Univariable Logistic regression
+- `lrUniTable()`: Univariable Logistic regression
-- Multivariable Logistic regression
+- `lrMultTable()`: Multivariable Logistic regression
-- Merged(Univariable & Multivariable) Logistic regression
+- `lrTableCombine()`: Merged(Univariable & Multivariable) Logistic regression

 ### Cox regression tables
-- Univariable Cox regression
+- `coxUniTable()`: Univariable Cox regression
-- Multivariable Cox regression
+- `coxMultTable()`: Multivariable Cox regression
-- Merged(Univariable & Multivariable) Cox regression
+- `coxTableCombine()`: Merged(Univariable & Multivariable) Cox regression